sodevious/berlin/README.md

 Hallo!

 My name is Nicole and I am looking for a flat or flatshare in Berlin!
 I made this website to make it easier for potential landlords and flatmates to get a better understanding of who I am.
-Also it is apparently incredibly difficult to find a place to live as a foriegner, so I am doing what I do best: making a website.
+Also it is apparently incredibly difficult to find a place to live as a foriegner in Berlin supposedly, so I am doing what I do best: making a website.

 # About Me